jaykay12/tech/_posts/2024-3-24-java-8-stream-api.md

 Intermediate Operations are the types of operations in which multiple methods are chained in a row.
 They take Stream as argument & returns Stream.
 Eg: map(), filter(), sorted()
 Terminal Operations are the type of Operations that return the result.
 These Operations are not processed further just return a final result value. eg: collect(), reduce(), forEach()

+Intermediate operations are lazy.
+This means that they will be invoked only if it is necessary for the terminal operation execution.

 Important Points:
 1. A stream comprises of a source followed by pipeline of zero or more intermediate methods and a final terminal method which obtains the results as per the pipeline.
 2. Streams don’t change the original data structure, they only provide the result as per the pipelined methods.